RossiEduardo/RossiEduardo/README.md

 ### About Me

-👩‍💻 Currently, I work as Full Stack Developer Intern @Magroove
+👩‍💻 Currently, I work as Software Engineer Intern at a sportstech startup

 🔎 I am also curious about delving deeper into AWS and design patterns, and I am interested in entrepreneurship.